Maine Coons are the official State Cat Of Maine, known for being gentle giants with a sociable nature. But are Maine Coon cats good pets?

 Whilst these long-haired cats do make great companions, their massive size and genetic diseases may be off-putting for some.

 Maine Coons are easy-going, family-friendly, sociable, and intelligent felines.
 They are an excellent choice of pet provided owners are willing to cater to their grooming, social, mental, and health care needs.
 These large cats cannot be left on their own for long periods of time, but work well in homes with other pets and young children.

 Maine Coons are widely regarded as one of the most friendly, gentle cat breeds in the world, but do you have what it takes to care for one?

-Read on to find out if this cat breed is a good fit for you, your lifestyle, and your family.
+Read on to find out if the Maine Coon cat breed is a good fit for you.

 Are Maine Coon Cats Good Pets?

 The Maine Coon breed originates in the United States and is one of the largest domestic cat breeds in the world.

 This popular breed is an impressive size and many pet parents consider these longhaired cats to be good house cats, due to their amiable temperament.